lebpac/lebpac.github.io/meetings.md

 title: Meetings
 ---

 You can find upcoming PAC meetings on the [calendar]({% link calendar.md %}).
-Subscribe to the [mailing list]({% link mailing-list.md %}) and we'll send you instructions on how to join prior to each meeting.
+Meetings are generally held from 7–8 pm in the school library.

 ## Minutes